anshik1998/covid19-resources/README.md

 # Covid-19 Resources

 Code written during the second wave of Covid.
 Surely not a well written, as I finished this one in 2 days due to the urgency.
-<br/>OOPs concepts were not considered and code reusability is well limited.

 ## Features it offers: